-Last year, I did a post on ways to decorate your Christmas mantel when you have a TV above it.
-While I was researching I found a mantel that I absolutely LOVED from Regina Gust.
+A couple of years ago, I did a post on ways to decorate your Christmas mantel when you have a TV above it.
+While I was looking for ideas for that, I found a mantel that I absolutely LOVED from Regina Gust.

 Since then, I have been dreaming about her mantel decorations all year!